There are thousands of complaints filed every year, and they fall into categories.

+The trial of customer arbitration claims is a large part of my legal practice.
 I have been representing customers and brokers in securities arbitration matters since 1982.
-In those 25 years, I have handled over 500 securities arbitration cases, and have taken well over 150 cases to hearing.
+In those 35 years, I have handled over 600 securities arbitration cases, and have taken well over 150 cases to hearing.
 Since securities arbitration is such a large part of my practice, I also survey all of the arbitration awards that are entered in matters across the country, write columns for investors and brokers on the topic, and stay well informed on developments in this unique area of law.

 In my work and studies, it has become clear that disputes with stockbrokers fall into very well-defined categories of claims, which we will discuss here, and which I originally discussed in the first version of this column.
 With the fall of the internet, momentum and technology stocks in April 2000, the arbitration forums have seen a surge in arbitration filings, and the emergence of a new category of claim, for over-concentration, or failure to diversify.